A smartphone with LinkedIn's logo

 1. Choose a niche

-My experience on LI over the years has taught me that a niche offering (industry and/or writing type) can result in a significant increase in high-quality leads.
-I was a generalist for many years and only niched down about 2.5 years ago.
+My experience on LI over the years has taught me that a niche offering (industry and/or writing type) can significantly increase high-quality leads.
+I was a generalist for seven years and then niched down about four years ago.
 There are TONS of freelance writers on LinkedIn.
 TONS.
 And I didn’t stand out until I became a specialist targeting people who needed a specific service.

 My 4 quick tips for an effective freelance writing niche?